TYPO3-Documentation/t3docs-screenshots/README.rst

       ddev launch

-3. Log into the TYPO3 backend and activate extension ``EXT:screenshots``.
+3. Log into the TYPO3 backend and activate the page tree of ``EXT:styleguide`` or ``EXT:introduction``:

-4. Add a page tree by activating the distribution ``EXT:introduction`` - or -
+   -  add the page tree of ``EXT:introduction`` by de- and reactivating this extension - or -
-5. Add a page tree by activating the distribution ``EXT:styleguide`` and clicking in the upper right corner "(?)" -> "Styleguide" -> "TCA / Records" -> "Create styleguide page tree with data".
+   -  add the page tree of ``EXT:styleguide`` by clicking in the upper right corner "(?)" -> "Styleguide" -> "TCA / Records" -> "Create styleguide page tree with data".

 Re-Installation
 ---------------